naamash/Analysis-WIFI-data/README.md

 * objects - contain all of the objects we made for this project.
 * write to - contain the classes that actually convert files to KML and to CSV.
 * mainClass - contain the main. (the user have to decide matala0+1 or matala2).
+* GUI - contains the main functions that actually build the GUI.

 **How to run the program**
 --
 The user can choose : matala0+1 or matala2.
+Or run the GUI.

 In matala0+1:
 --